 If you choose a customizable theme, you can also adjust the look of your site without getting technical.
 Using the WordPress Customizer and the Theme Options panel, you should be able to adjust various design elements:

-The exact choice of options here will depend on the theme you choose.
+The exact choice of options here will depend on the theme you choose and how it coordinates with the rest of your branding assets and marketing campaigns.
 Premium themes tend to be more generous with customization features.

 Creating A Child Theme